Manning throws 2 TDs, Barkley scores 2, Giants end long skid

 Buck Allen added a late 1-yard TD run in the Giants’ biggest offensive output of the season.

-This was a game between teams with among the worst records in the league and Manning’s start gave it some meaning.
+This was a game between teams with among the worst records in the league and Manning’s start gave it some meaning, especially for the locals who had seen him run the team since the middle of the 2004 season.

+With his contract set to expire after this season, the Giants made sure his name was announced when the offense took the field for the second series of the game and he got a standing ovation.
+Some fans in the stands held up signs: ”Thank You, Eli” one read.

 Manning stole the show in the second half, leading the Giants to three touchdowns on their first five possessions.
 His pass to Slayton wiped out a 10-7 deficit and Barkley, who had not run for 100 yards in the previous seven games, added TD runs of 1 and 10 yards.